Feasibility Study of Curvature Effect in Flexible Antenna Arrays for 2-Dimensional Beam Alignment of 6G Wireless Systems: Flexible Antenna Design

 \subsection{BER of 6G systems using Bent Antenna Arrays}

 To capture the impact of antenna bending on the received power by the receiver, we deploy the Friis formula and the received power $P_r$ will become

-where $P_t$, $G_{T,F}$, $G_r$, $\lambda$, and $d$ represent the transmitter power, gain of folded transmitter antenna array, unfolded receiver antenna gain, wavelength, and the distance between the transmitter and receiver, respectively.
-According to the receiver power in (\ref{eq:PR}), for a 6G QAM transceiver, the signal-to-noise ratio on the receiver side is calculated as \cite{book_RFMicroelectronics_Razavi}:
+where $P_t$, $G_{T,F}$, $G_r$, $\lambda$, $Z_{PA}$ and $d$ represent the transmitter power, gain of folded transmitter antenna array, unfolded receiver antenna gain, wavelength, power amplifier impedance and the distance between the transmitter and receiver, respectively.
+According to the receiver power in (\ref{eq:PR}), for a 6G QAM transceiver, the signal-to-noise ratio on the receiver side is calculated as:

-Where $P_r$, $P_{r,n_{in}}$, and $P_{n_{out}}$ represent the power of the received signal, the power of the received transmitter noise, and the power of the output noise respectively.
-According to \cite{EVM}, the error-vector magnitude of a QAM constellation is approximated by $1/\sqrt{SNR_{Rec}}$ when number of symbol streams ($T$) is much larger than number of modulation symbols $N$, i.e., ($T\gg N$).
+where $P_r$, $P_{r,n_{in}}$, and $P_{n_{out}}$ represent the power of the received signal, the power of the received transmitter noise, and the power of the output noise respectively.
+The error-vector magnitude of a QAM constellation is approximated by $1/\sqrt{SNR_{Rec}}$ when number of symbol streams ($T$) is much larger than number of modulation symbols ($N$).
 Subsequently, the bit-error-rate will be approximated as a function of modulation order, and EVM by

-Where M and L are mode of modulation and the number of levels in each dimension of the M-ary modulation system.
+where M and L are mode of modulation and the number of levels in each dimension of the M-ary modulation system.